 At Queen Street Medical Centre our Women’s Health Clinics includes the new Cervical Screening Test, as well as other examination, advice and referral as indicated.
-This service with Dr Judy Toman and our women’s health trained nurses Annie and Shelley, is bulk-billed and scheduled at different times and days to facilitate attendance.
+This service is under Dr Judy Toman and our women’s health trained registered nurses and is bulk-billed and scheduled at different times and days to facilitate attendance.
 Our reception team can make your appointment.

 About the new Cervical Screening Program and Test